The 30 Foot Bride of Candy Rock

-The 30 Foot Bride of Candy Rock is a 1959 comedy science fiction film starring Lou Costello and Dorothy Provine and directed by Sidney Miller.
+The 30 Foot Bride of Candy Rock is a 1959 American comedy science fiction film starring Lou Costello and Dorothy Provine and directed by Sidney Miller.

 Plot

 Artie Pinsetter is a junk collector and amateur inventor who lives in the desert town of Candy Rock.
 Artie's fiancée, Emmy Lou Raven, is exposed to radiation in a cave and is thereby transformed into a thirty-foot giant.
 When Artie nervously explains to his betrothed's rich uncle that she has gotten "big", the uncle misunderstands "big" as "pregnant", and insists that Artie marry her immediately.
 After comic hilarity ensues, Artie is eventually able to restore her to normal size.
 But the final scene shows Pinsetter's dog has been enlarged to giant size, suggesting further problems.